MaryseFahim/service-dashboard/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Features

+- User Authentication: Users can sign up and log in using email and password.
+- Dashboard: Displays information about servers, including name, IP address, response time, uptime, and status.
+- Operational Status: Indicates whether all servers are currently operational.
+- Server Sorting: Allows users to sort servers by name (ascending or descending).
+- Server Details: Provides additional information about each server through popovers.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: